- Start Page - Reviews - Summary - The Future - Characters - Voice Actors - Screen Captures -

 Ghost In The Shell: Arise.

 It shames me to say it but I didn't like Arise.
-There's nothing wrong with it parse as an anime, it's certainly enjoyable, but it reaches nowhere near the high standards that Ghost In the Shell has set.
+There's nothing wrong with it per se as an anime, it's certainly enjoyable, but it reaches nowhere near the high standards that Ghost In the Shell has set.
 It contains no state of the art animation as the first Ghost In The Shell and Innocence had, and none of the character qualities of the Stand Alone Complex series.
 The music doesn't have the enchanting mysterious feel to it, and only follows the action taking place, with no atmosphere or emphasis on the story.
 It simply doesn't sound like Ghost In The Shell.

 Story inconsistencies are not the issue, I don't mind it being a prequel or reboot as in many ways Stand Alone Complex was exactly that, the problem I have with it is that pretty much each character has been rewritten with different back stories.
 Motoko's back story for being a cyborg is totally at odds with the previous stories ruining the plot and removing any mystery.

-A lot of elements appeared false just to please the fans with references to previous Ghost In The Shells such as the way in which an attacker grabs Motoko's face, certain phrases she speaks, and the voice actress Mary Elizabeth McGlynn playing a totally different character.
+A lot of elements appeared forced just to please the fans with references to previous Ghost In The Shells such as the way in which an attacker grabs Motoko's face, certain phrases she speaks, and the voice actress Mary Elizabeth McGlynn playing a totally different character.
 I don't want to be reminded and teased by a buzzword that appeared in a previous incarnation of the anime, I want to see a new Ghost In The Shell.

 Arise isn't complete and I will certainly purchase new episodes as and when they come out, but I don't want to be one of those hopeful fans who continue to follow their favourite show hoping it will soon improve over time, when in the past every episode was product of beauty.
 Sorry if you're upset by this review but I didn't want to be dishonest.

 Ghost In The Shell: The New Movie.